 It doesn’t matter how many customers you reach if they’re not going to respond to your messaging.
 Your strategy and acquisition tools should be equipped to deliver high-quality leads and conversions.
 This approach ensures you only reach people who will ultimately contribute to your bottom line today and in the future.

 Privacy and Security

 Customers are losing trust in social channels like Facebook — and in media companies altogether.
 That’s why it is critical that you choose customer acquisition channels that audiences trust and that allow for transparency and privacy in data collection and targeting.

-With third-party cookies set to be disabled on Google Chrome browsers, advertisers need to build their first-party data ASAP.
+With Google set to disable third-party cookies Chrome browsers, advertisers need to build their first-party data ASAP.
 It’s important to leverage channels that will help you build your first-party data footprint, so you’re better equipped to face a cookieless world and deliver premium ad experiences.

 Luckily, email newsletters can help marketers across verticals to drive their customer acquisition efforts.
 With LiveIntent’s unique offerings and solutions, marketers can meet their business goals with greater ease and efficiency.
 Let’s take a closer look at how.

 Email delivers high-quality leads because it connects your brand to newsletter readers who’ve opted into interest-based content.
 Since you’re reaching audiences via email, you’re also reaching them when they’re already in a mindset for learning and engaging with new content.
 They’re not drive-by impressions, but high-quality customers with the potential to drive long-term value for your brand.

 Given the opt-in nature of email newsletters, they enable brands to reach prospective customers with relevant, less disruptive advertising experiences.
 As we learned, consumers named email their preferred marketing channel.
 Furthermore, many indicated that they are more likely to trust a channel if it offers relevant messaging and information that’s clear and simple to understand.